 The Defender First Edition costs $69,675 in the 1st year of production.

 The wheel options depending on a trim level are 18” and 19” steely or 22” five-spoke glossy silver ones.

 The carmaker offers several Accessory Packs for the 2020 Land Rover Defender: Country Pack ($637.07 and $1,893.73), Adventure Pack ($2,844.08), Explorer Pack ($4,286.55).

-Besides, there are plenty of exterior and interior choices, variety of options and packs like Advanced Tow Assist and Towing Pack, Cold Climate Pack, Terrain Response, Off-Road Pack, Comfort and Convenience Pack, Basic Rear Seat Convenience Pack, Premium Interior Protection/Storage Pack and others.
+Besides, there is plenty of exteriors and interior choices, a variety of options, and packs like Advanced Tow Assist and Towing Pack, Cold Climate Pack, Terrain Response, Off-Road Pack, Comfort, and Convenience Pack, Basic Rear Seat Convenience Pack, Premium Interior Protection/Storage Pack, and others.